 10.1.2 There is a two-year term limit for chairs of Faculty Senate committees.

-10.2.1 The chair of a Faculty Senate Committee must be a Senator.
+10.2.1 The chair of a Faculty Senate committee must be a Senator.

 10.2.2 The faculty members of each committee shall be selected by the committee chair.

 10.2.3 Faculty Senate committees may include faculty who are not senators.
 Only those eligible to serve as senators may be members of committees.

 10.2.4 The student members of a committee shall be selected in any democratic manner directed by the student government Bylaws.

-10.2.5.1 For purposes of committee assignments, the year begins at the beginning of the fall semester.
+10.2.5.1 For purposes of committee assignments, the year begins at the beginning of the Fall semester.

 10.2.5.2 Committee members shall follow the same procedures as do Senate members in delegating proxies (see Section 5.2).